 We collect revenues for network services from the Member Systems and Oglethorpe pursuant to the transmission agreements discussed under "Corporate History and Information" and "Rates and Regulation."
 Such revenues are in the form of fixed payments based on our expected net costs and the net margins required under the Indenture.
-Network services revenues were

-4.1% higher in 2018 compared to 2017.
-This change was due in part to increased interest, depreciation, and operation and maintenance expenses.
-During 2017, network services revenues increased 6.2% compared to 2016 due to similar factors.
+Network services revenues were 4.6% higher in 2020 compared to 2019.
+This change was due in part to higher parity expense, operation and maintenance expenses, and depreciation; and lower investment income.
+The change was somewhat offset by lower interest on long-term debt and other interest.
+During 2019, network services revenues increased by 6.7% compared to 2018 due in part to higher operation and maintenance expenses, parity expense, and depreciation expense offset by additional transmission rental income and a decrease in non-operating income.

 Members with contributions that are greater than or equal to 10% of our total operating revenue as well as their contribution percentages for the last three years are listed in the table on the right.
-Revenues from non-members accounted for 0.9% of our total operating revenues for all years: 2018, 2017, and 2016.
+Revenues from non-members accounted for approximately 1.0% of our total operating revenues for all years: 2020, 2019, and 2018.